 The MacKillop Catholic College regular uniform is worn four (4) days each week.
-The regular primary uniform consists of the College Polo Shirt; Shorts or Skort and a Bucket Hat as shown below.
+The regular primary uniform consists of the College Polo Shirt; Shorts or Skort and black leather school shoes.
 Students also require a College Backpack and Library Satchel that are purchased from the College Uniform Shop.
-Polo shirts (Regular and House) are designed to be worn out, ie: not tucked into shorts/skorts.